MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/scrolling.md

 [`CarouselView`](xref:Xamarin.Forms.CarouselView) defines a `ItemsUpdatingScrollMode` property, which is backed by a bindable property.
 This property gets or sets a `ItemsUpdatingScrollMode` enumeration value that represents the scrolling behavior of the `CarouselView` when new items are added to it.
 The `ItemsUpdatingScrollMode` enumeration defines the following members:

-- `KeepItemsInView` adjusts the scroll offset to keep the first visible item displayed when new items are added.
+- `KeepItemsInView` keeps the first item in the list displayed when new items are added.
-- `KeepScrollOffset` maintains the scroll offset relative to the beginning of the list when new items are added.
+- `KeepScrollOffset` ensures that the current scroll position is maintained when new items are added.
-- `KeepLastItemInView` adjusts the scroll offset to keep the last item visible when new items are added.
+- `KeepLastItemInView` adjusts the scroll offset to keep the last item in the list displayed when new items are added.

 The default value of the `ItemsUpdatingScrollMode` property is `KeepItemsInView`.
-Therefore, when new items are added to a [`CarouselView`](xref:Xamarin.Forms.CarouselView) the first visible item in the list will remain displayed.
-To ensure that newly added items are always visible at the bottom of the list, the `ItemsUpdatingScrollMode` property should be set to `KeepLastItemInView`:
+Therefore, when new items are added to a [`CarouselView`](xref:Xamarin.Forms.CarouselView) the first item in the list will remain displayed.
+To ensure that the last item in the list is displayed when new items are added, set the `ItemsUpdatingScrollMode` property to `KeepLastItemInView`:

 ```xaml
 <CarouselView ItemsUpdatingScrollMode="KeepLastItemInView">